cloudpilot-emu/cloudpilot-emu/doc/debugging.md

    `Start Debugging` button in VSCode.
 You should now be able to debug your app as usual, setting breakpoints in VSCode, step through the code, and etc.

-Remember to always run the `Run` task before debugging in order to ensure that the app is on it's latest version.
+Remember to always close CloudPilot and re-run the `Run` task if you make any changes to your app's code, this will ensure that the latest version of the app is installed into the session image.